Permanent Makeup Schools in Arkansas

 Average yearly salary for permanent makeup in Arkansas

-In the state of Arkansas, cosmetologists earned an average of $20,500, according to O*Net statistics, in 2013.
+In the state of Arkansas, permanent makeup artists earned an average of $55,294, according to ZipRecruiter, in 2020.
 Of course, the application of permanent makeup is a highly specialized skill, and its practitioners may be able to command a higher salary.
 Demand for individuals able to perform these specialized skills is growing, making this a good career choice for someone who enjoys the beauty industry and would like to provide a service that can really bolster how someone feels about themselves.

 As a permanent makeup artist, most of your work will be one on one with clients, both giving consultations, and performing the application of the permanent makeup.
 Some types of applications, especially cosmetic applications, may take as little as one treatment session.
 Others, such as restorative work, may take more than one session.
 Scheduling flexibility is a hallmark of this field, although you will need to work around the convenience of your clients which will most likely mean working at least some evenings and weekends.
 Of course, you will be responsible for maintaining the cleanliness and neatness of your work station, and preparing it for the next client in between appointments.
 At some point, you may wish to open up your own permanent makeup salon, perhaps employing other permanent makeup artists to assist you.
 That would mean taking on a number of business-related activities such as handling finances, ordering supplies, interviewing potential staff and managing current staff, etc. It is, however, an excellent way to grow your practice and your income.